raykrueger/rollpoly/README.md

 ## AI Tooling

-Almost all of this code base was developed by AI Tooling.
+Almost all of this code was written by the Amazon Q CLI.

 ### Steering